 English law governed notes

-The product is designed to provide a return in the form of a cash payment on termination of the product.
-The timing and amount of this payment will depend on the change in value of the preference shares, which in turn will depend on the performance of the underlyings.
+The product is designed to provide a return in the form of a cash payment on the maturity date in an amount that depends on whether the worst performing underlying satisfies the barrier conditions specified below.
 The product has a fixed term and will terminate on the maturity date, unless terminated early.
-If, at maturity, the worst performing underlying has fallen below its barrier level, the product may return less than the product notional amount or even zero.

 Early termination following an autocall: The product will terminate prior to the maturity date if, on any autocall observation date, the reference level of the worst performing underlying is at or above the relevant autocall barrier level.
 On any such early termination, you will on the immediately following autocall payment date receive a cash payment equal to the applicable autocall payment.
-The relevant dates, autocall barrier levels and autocall payments are shown in the table(s) in the key information document.
+The relevant dates, autocall barrier levels and autocall payments are shown in the table(s) on the Key Information Document.

 Termination on the maturity date: If the product has not terminated early, on the maturity date you will receive:

-1. if the final reference level of the worst performing underlying is at or above its barrier level, a cash payment equal to GBP 1.00; or
+1. if the final reference level of the worst performing underlying is at or above 85.00% of its initial reference level a cash payment equal to GBP 1.6895;

-2. if the final reference level of the worst performing underlying is below its barrier level, a cash payment directly linked to the performance of the worst performing underlying.
-The cash payment will equal (i) the product notional amount multiplied by (ii) (A) the final reference level of the worst performing underlying divided by (B) its strike level.
+3. otherwise, if the final reference level of the worst performing underlying is below 65.00% of its initial reference level a cash payment equal to (i) the product notional amount multiplied by (ii) (A) the final reference level of the worst performing underlying divided by (B) its initial reference level.